ArenKDesai/Aren-s-Notes/botany lec 2_25_2025.md

 1. mRNA: transcribes DNA code during transcription and carries to ribosome
 2. tRNA: transfers amino acids to mRNA during translation to build polypeptides.
 3. rRNA: ribosomal RNA: building block of ribosome.

+Structural Genes: regions of the DNA that code for a particular protein.
+Usually 1000 kilobases long.